Support for Carers

 We have a range of monthly support groups, giving you the opportunity to talk to other carers in a safe and confidential space.
 If you are interested in going to a support group, please let us know and we can decide which of our groups may be most helpful for you at this time.

-We have regular social activities and outings, including a monthly lunch, giving you the opportunity to meet other carers in a relaxed and informal environment and giving you a well deserved treat!
+We have regular social activities including a monthly lunch, giving you the opportunity to meet other carers in a relaxed and informal environment and giving you a well deserved treat!